 Real Estate Agents’ Liability for Errors and Omissions

 The Florida real estate market has long been attractive to buyers.
-As the Sunshine State experiences a construction boom and job growth since the great recession, the market continues to gain strength, especially in cities such as Miami, Ft.
-Lauderdale, Orlando, West Palm Beach, Tampa, and Jacksonville.
+As the Sunshine State experiences a construction boom and job growth since the great recession, the market continues to gain strength, especially in cities such as Miami, Fort Lauderdale, Orlando, West Palm Beach, Tampa, and Jacksonville.

 Realtors are held to standards of professional conduct.